 3. Amazon Prime Video

-If you have signed up for an Amazon Prime membership, you already have access to Amazon Prime Video, which includes thousands of videos and TV channels you can choose from without paying any additional fees.
-Or, if you aren’t already an Amazon Prime member, the monthly charge for Amazon Prime is $12.99.
+If you have an Amazon Prime membership already, you have access to Amazon Prime Video.
+Amazon Prime Video includes thousands of videos and TV channels Prime members can watch without paying any additional fees.

-When watching on a device that requires streaming, such as an older TV that’s not “smart”, you can choose to use an Amazon Fire TV Stick, Roku, or several other devices.
+You can also use streaming devices such as an Amazon Fire TV Stick, Roku, or several other devices.
 But you can’t use a Google Chromecast.
 I found that one out the hard way as it didn’t work for me. 🙁